Back to blog

 • hospital stays

-Incoming plans usually focus on acute medical care.
-Routine and long-term treatments are often limited.
+Incoming policies usually focus on acute medical treatment.

 • age